 In February 2005, Sabine Pass LNG entered into an Operation and Maintenance Agreement, or O&M Agreement, with Cheniere LNG O&M Services, L.P., or O&M Services, an indirect wholly-owned subsidiary of Cheniere.
 Pursuant to the O&M Agreement, O&M Services has agreed to provide all necessary services required to construct, operate and maintain the Sabine Pass LNG receiving terminal.
 The O&M Agreement will remain in effect until 20 years after substantial completion of the facility.
 Prior to substantial completion of the facility, Sabine Pass LNG is required to pay a fixed monthly fee of \$95,000 (indexed for inflation).
 The fixed monthly fee will increase to \$130,000 (indexed for inflation) upon substantial completion of the facility, and O&M Services will thereafter in certain circumstances be entitled to a bonus equal to 50% of the salary component of labor costs.
-In addition, Sabine Pass LNG is required to reimburse O&M Services for its maintenance capital expenditures and operating expenses, which are comprised of labor, maintenance, land lease and insurance expenses.
+In addition, Sabine Pass LNG is required to reimburse O&M Services for its operating expenses, which consist of labor, maintenance, land lease and insurance expenses, and for maintenance capital expenditures.
+Approval of this agreement was negotiated with the lenders under the then-existing Sabine Pass LNG credit facility and, because Sabine Pass LNG did not otherwise ascertain market terms, may not be on terms as favorable to Sabine Pass LNG as could have been obtained from an unaffliated third party.
 Pursuant to the O&M Agreement, Sabine Pass LNG paid O&M Services \$868,571 for services provided from February 2005 through December 31, 2005 and \$855,000 for services provided from January 1, 2006 through September 30, 2006.